 Polonnaruwa, a UNESCO World Heritage site set beside the shimmering waters of the Parakrama Samudra reservoir, is a place where stories of kings and ancient kingdoms linger along every shaded avenue.
 Once the thriving medieval capital of Sri Lanka from the 11th to 13th centuries, Polonnaruwa boasts some of the island’s most striking archaeological riches.
 Begin your walk amid the gracious ruins of the Royal Palace of King Parakramabahu I, where the scale of the stone walls and audience halls hints at the kingdom’s former grandeur.
 Wander on to the Sacred Quadrangle; here, you’ll encounter exquisitely carved moonstones, lotus-studded pools, and the Vatadage—an elegant circular relic house encircled by ornate guardstones.
 The Gal Vihara, a collection of four grand Buddha statues masterfully hewn from a single granite boulder, is regarded as a crowning artistic achievement of Sinhalese stone sculpture.

-The best time to visit is in the early morning or late afternoon, when the soft light brings carvings and weathered stone to life and the heat is most forgiving.
+The best time to walk: is in the early morning or late afternoon, when the soft light brings carvings and weathered stone to life and the heat is most forgiving.

 Galle Fort